semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ### `SEMGREP_REPO_NAME`

-Set `SEMGREP_REPO_NAME` to define the repository name used to construct URLs for calls to your source code manager's external API to publish review comments on pull requests or merge requests.
+Set `SEMGREP_REPO_NAME` to create a repository name when scanning with a CI provider we don't provide support for.
+For hyperlinks and PR comments to work, this name should be the same as your repository name understood by your CI provider.

 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: